deepminer142/logistic_growth/README.md

   theme(legend.position = "bottom")
 ```

+*The graph illustrates both unrestricted growth (exponential) and limited growth that stabilizes at a sustainable level (logistic)*

 ![My Image Description](population_growth_comparison_with_legend.png)

 ### Interpretations
 The orange line represents exponential growth.
-The straight line shows continuous and unbounded increase, suggesting no constraints on resources or space.
+This straight line shows a continuous and unbounded increase, indicating no constraints on resources or space.
 The blue line represents logistic growth.
-The levelling off at a particular value as population reaches carrying capacity, suggests a maximum population size due to environmental constraints.
+The leveling off at a specific value, as the population reaches its carrying capacity, suggests a maximum population size imposed by environmental constraints.

-My graph shows unrestricted growth (exponential) and limited growth stabilising at a sustainable level (logistic).